 The help guide will provide:

-• An overview of the business selling process
+• An overview of the sale process

 • Ways of preparing a business for sale

-• Marketing information for selling a business
+• Marketing information in the sale of a business

 • Advice on dealing with buyers, due diligence, deal structuring and business sale negotiations